-For over thirty years, Sylvia Weinstock has been creating masterpieces of edible art.
+For nearly forty years, Sylvia Weinstock has been creating masterpieces of edible art.
 In her country home in Hunter Mountain, New York, Sylvia found a way to reinvent herself while her husband, Benjamin, and three daughters took to the slopes.
-Sylvia didn’t ski, so she stayed indoors and baked.
-She remembers baking more than anyone would actually eat, and soon began supplying desserts to local restaurants.
+Sylvia Weinstock didn’t ski, so she stayed indoors and baked.
+She remembers baking more than anyone would actually eat and soon began supplying desserts to local restaurants.
 The former school teacher was in her 50s before she decided to go into the business of cakes.

-This coming February, she and her husband, Benjamin, will celebrate their 65th wedding anniversary.
+Sylvia Weinstock and her husband, Benjamin, have been married for more than 65 years.
 They share a stunning five-story TriBeCa home, where the two lower floors serve as Sylvia’s studio.
 In an ironic twist, the Weinstocks had no cake at their wedding.
 “The funny part of it is, come February we are married 65 years, and never had a wedding cake.
 We were two young students who probably had a glass of wine in celebration and a piece of honey cake, which was traditional at that time, and that was it,” shares Weinstock.
-Since then, of course, things have changed and Weinstock now considers a beautiful cake an essential part of any wedding.
+Since then, of course, things have changed and Sylvia Weinstock now considers a beautiful cake an essential part of any wedding.
 “I realize that wedding cakes are a major item at every wedding, they stand as important as the bridal gown and are the last thing one remembers from the event.”

 “Each cake that goes out is beautiful, and the challenge is always there to make it as individual as possible,” according to her inspiration, and she adds, “To have people come up to you in the street and say, ‘You made my wedding cake, I can’t thank you enough.’
 And those who come back years later and say, ‘You made my wedding cake, now I want you to make my daughter’s.’”
 The lasting impression that Sylvia’s cakes leave seems to motivate and inspire her to continue creating exquisite cakes that are remembered long after the last slice has been consumed. ■